seamusdemora/PiFormulae/Networking-aSimplerAlternative.md

         Loaded: loaded (/lib/systemd/system/networking.service; enabled; preset: enabled)
         Active: active (exited) since Fri 2025-02-28 22:02:27 UTC; 6min ago
    ```

-Note that we got this result without having to disable the `systemd-networkd.service`.
-Why?
-I don't really know, but suspect that `systemd-networkd` disables itself when `networking.service` is enabled - which apparently occurs when the file `/etc/network/interfaces` is *"populated"*.
-In any event, we are now running slightly *more efficiently* without these unneeded services, and a simple network management scheme.

 ### Further explorations